bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 5. Scala test and Junit for easy unit testing.

 We're not totally done this step.
 We also want to define `settings.gradle` for any custom property overrides or variables to use in the build.
 In our case we can set `rootProject.name = 'song_plays'` in order to override gradle's default behavior of creating a jar with the basedir name.
-In this case it will create song-plays.jar instead of scala-spark.jar.

 In the same location as the `build.gradle` file, create the file `settings.gradle` and add the single line